 Sometimes the high street can seem a bit of a nightmare, full of pressure to spend on the latest ‘must-have’ gadgets and deals which look so unbelievably tempting it’s hard to resist.
 If you have children and they go shopping with you it gets even harder.
 Having to constantly tell them ‘No’ when they’re after new toys or their favourite treats may seem mean, however in the long term it will be better not only for your bank balance but also for your children themselves, as they will learn the value of money from an early age.
 If they see that they have to save up to afford the things they want, they will appreciate them much more and will have developed good spending habits that could last a lifetime.

 Shopping online can be a really good way to get cheap deals, however be aware that you may need to be extra cautious to avoid scams.
 If you have any trouble with something you’ve bought, it’s important to know your rights – that way you can challenge the company you made the purchase from, knowing you’re in the right and have the law behind you.
 Often just presenting yourself in a confident manner and having some basic knowledge of your legal position will be enough to make people take your complaint more seriously.

-All consumer advice is now provided by Citizens Advice so check out their website on http://www.adviceguide.org.uk/england.htm
+All consumer advice is now provided by Citizens Advice, you can check out their website here

-Buying online can be a great way to save time and money by ensuring you get the best deals without having to trail round a busy shopping centre.
-However there are extra things you will need to be aware of when dealing with online sites.
-(Read more)
+Buying online can be a great way to save time and money and help you get the best deals without having to trail round a busy shopping centre.
+However, there are extra things you will need to be aware of when dealing with online sites.